jakeswenson/francois/README.md

 =====

 François is a dropwizard.io api and web application for templatizing jenkins jobs.
 François is available as a docker image: https://hub.docker.com/r/onoffswitch/francois/
 The app deploys to the port `9090` with its dropwizard admin port on `9099`.
+All templates are stored and tracked using jenkins views, so no external database is required.

 Configuration
 ===

-Francois gets its configuration from either its configuration yaml file (configuration.yml) or the environment.
+Francois gets its running configuration from either its configuration yaml file (configuration.yml) or the environment.

 The following environment variables are avaiable